 So before you remind your child for the tenth time to sit still at your next family meal, consider whether they are moving to support learning, interacting, and/or focusing.
-If that is the case, you may find this article on fidget toys to be a good way to shape your child’s hyperactive behavior into something more appropriate.
+If that is the case, you may find this article on fidget toys for anxiety and ADHD to be a good way to shape your child’s hyperactive behavior into something more appropriate.

 For some users, fidget toys provide needed sensory input in a less distracting or socially stigmatizing way.
 Clicking noises, flashing lights, textures, and aromatherapy additions to fidget toys can offer customized sensory input that users otherwise seek out.

 These fidgets can be handheld, kept on a keyring, attached to the end of a pencil, or subtly kept in your pocket.
 Some fidgets are household items that people gravitate towards holding, pulling, pushing, or sliding, while others are specifically designed toys for fidgeting.
 No matter what you choose, or how much you invest in your fidget tool, it’s important to keep in mind that fidgets are meant to aid concentration, not to distract users.

 There’s a lot to consider when choosing your fidget toy.
 Sometimes, more isn’t always better though.
 Keeping the tool simple enough to meet your fidget needs will prevent the tool itself from becoming a distraction.

 For example, while the Pikachu-themed fidget spinner with flashing lights and chrome metal mayseem like a super cool solution, it may be used as a toy instead of the tool you intend for it to be for your 9-year old Pokemon fanatic!

 Here are some general guidelines to think about when choosing a fidget:

 If you’re lucky, your fidget needs will be met by a free or no-cost household item that is easily found and easily replaced!
 Here are some commonly favored free fidgets: